Myth or fact?

 You also need to know whom you owe, and how much.
 Make a list of all your current bills and debts.
 Some types of debt include:

 Make a note of how far you are behind in any payments.
 Note also the interest rate you pay on each of your loans or overdue debts.
-As explained above (under “Understand your legal rights”), keep in mind that not all types of loans are covered by a consumer proposal.
+As explained above (under “What you should know”), keep in mind that not all types of loans are covered by a consumer proposal.

 Step 2.
 Make a monthly budget